MariovdBerg/Mobius_SketchApp/README.md

 ## Documentation
 To fully understand the SketchApp, documentation has been written: SketchApp_Documentation_V1.pdf.
 Further, only a template to setting up the SketchApp in Möbius is provided.
 Getting experienced with the tool is up to the user.

+## Support files
+An assortment of files for those interested.
+Especially interesting are the cubic_spline.js, SplineComparison.mw and SplineDerivatives.mw files.

 ## Compatibility
 RunApp_v3-0.js compatibility is checked for 4 browsers